 It was the hardest thing I have ever been through.
 The surgery is very invasive, and I was basically cut in half.
 My lung, diaphragm, and lining of my heart were all removed, along with one of my ribs.
 My pericardium and diaphragm were replaced with surgical gore tex.
 I was in the hospital for 18 days.
 I then spent two more weeks in Boston to make sure I was well enough to fly.
 Exactly one months after surgery I flew to my parents home to recover.
 My baby girl had been staying with them while we were in Boston.
 My husband had to go back to work, so my parents stepped in to care for me and our daughter.
 It took about 3 months after surgery to feel semi-normal.

 Then I started chemo which was a roller coaster.
 I had 4 sessions of chemo which lasted through the summer, I finished a couple of weeks before Lily’s first birthday.
 We had a HUGE celebration.
 I started radiation about a month later.
 30 sessions of IMRT radiation left me sick, exhausted and a shadow of my former self.
 I had lost close to 100 pounds by this point.
-I had so much help in getting through those months… I couldn’t have done it on my own.
+I had so much help in getting through those months… There is no way I could have done it on my own.

 I really learned who was there for us, and who was not.
 Recovery is a lifelong experience.
 Just because my treatments are done doesn’t mean I’m 100%.
 I live with chronic pain, decreased lung function, and ptsd.
 I have a wonderful therapist who helps me deal with the after effects of cancer, and survivorship issues.
 It is something I will deal with the rest of my life.